Ion Munteanu (footballer): Club career

 In 1979, Munteanu joined Sportul Studențesc of Bucharest where he would be teammates with players such as Gheorghe Hagi, Mircea Sandu, Marcel Coraș, Aurel Țicleanu and Paul Cazan.
 He made his Divizia A debut on 22 April 1979 under coach Mircea Rădulescu in Sportul's 1–0 away loss to Jiul Petroșani.
 His first performance was reaching the 1979 Cupa României final where Rădulescu used him as a starter, but replaced him at half time with Mircea Sandu in the eventual 3–0 loss to Steaua București.
 In the 1983–84 season, he netted a personal record of seven goals, while in the 1985–86 championship he helped Sportul to a runner-up position.
 During his time with The Students, Munteanu played 13 matches with two goals scored in the UEFA Cup over the course of four seasons, most notably playing in a historical 1–0 victory against Inter Milan in the first round of the 1984–85 season, but did not qualify further as they lost 2–0 in the second leg.
 In the 1987–88 edition, he helped them get past GKS Katowice, then Peter Schmeichel and Brian Laudrup's Brøndby, winning the second leg 3–0 after an away loss by the same score, securing a historic penalty shootout qualification to the third round where they were defeated by Hellas Verona.
-He made his last Divizia A appearance on 11 December 1988, playing in a 1–0 win over Inter Sibiu, having a total of 281 matches with 30 goals scored in the competition, all of them for Sportul Studențesc.
+He made his last Divizia A appearance on 11 December 1988, playing in a 1–0 win over Inter Sibiu, having a total of 281 matches with 30 goals in the competition, all of them for Sportul Studențesc.

 Munteanu ended his career in 1989 at Divizia B club Chimia Râmnicu Vâlcea.
 Afterwards he worked as coach at the children and junior center of Sportul Studențesc.